 My favourite time to visit Casa Loma is at Christmas when it's decked for the holidays and there are special activities and entertainment for guests.
-This year is a special celebration of 150 Years of Canadian Christmas at Casa Loma in honour of Canada's 150th birthday.
+This year visitors can celebrate and take part in the holiday magic at Casa Loma during A Nutcracker Christmas at the Castle.
 Holiday celebrations take place from early December through the first week of January and feature family-friendly activities and entertainment as well as festive decor and trees decorated by celebrity designers.
 Kids are invited to visit Santa in his workshop, participate in creative arts and crafts, visit with wintery holiday mascots, decorate tasty treats, sing along with live carolers and much more!
-There is also a display of festive light sculptures in the gardens of Casa Loma nightly from December 18th, 2017 to January 7th, 2018.
+There will also be a festive light display and an outdoor holiday Christmas market in the gardens of Casa Loma nightly from December 17th - 23rd, 2018.

 Where: Casa Loma, 1 Austin Terrace, Toronto, Ontario

 When: December 1, 2018 through January 6, 2019, 9:30am-5:00pm

 Once again this year, Holiday Bricktacular will take place every weekend at the Legoland Discovery Centre.
 Visitors can submit a wish list letter to the Master Model Builder to send to the North Pole, check out the Master Builder Academy to create a unique snowman, participate in a Scavenger Hunt in MINILAND® and check out the LEGOtastic Holiday Photo Stop.
 Be sure to pre-book tickets online to avoid disappointment.

 Where: LEGOLAND Discovery Centre Toronto, 1 Bass Pro Mills Drive, Vaughan